DanielleMStevens/Franco_2020_Proteomics_Paper/README.md

  1) binned based upon their desginated go-terms (molecular function and biological proccess)
  2) labeled and subsequently plotted upon weather the term was significantly downregulated or upregulated

- Finally, normalized z-scores were clustered and plotted with additonal meta data (if the sample was from infected or healthy tissue).
+ Finally, normalized z-scores were clustered and plotted with additonal meta data collected in the study.

  Information regarding package versions can be found in the session_info.txt document.